Osaka’s Shomanin Aizendo

-The seyaku-in from among these temples was known as Shoman-in [勝鬘院] and was the precursor of Aizen-san.
-As the temple gradually became more it popular, it was later known as Aizen-do[愛染堂] for the deity, Aizen Myouou [愛染明王], that is enshrined there.
+Later, one of Shiko-in, Seyaku-in, was known as Shoman-in [勝鬘院] and was the precursor of Aizen-do.
+As the temple gradually became more popular, it was later known as Aizen-do[愛染堂] for the deity, Aizen Myouou [愛染明王], that is enshrined there.

 Aizen-do burned down during the Ishiyama War, between the Ishiyama Honganji and Nobunaga.
 Many years later, Tokugawa Hidetada, the second shogun of the Edo Period rebuilt the temple.

-Aizen-do’s hondo enshrines Aizen Myouou, who turns your worldly desires into the self-realizations.
-Unfortunately you can only see Aizen-myouou on special occasions, like Aizen Matsuri or new year days.
+Aizendo’s hondo enshrines Aizen Myouou, who turns your worldly desires into self-realization.
+Unfortunately, you can only see Aizen-myouou on special occasions, like Aizen Matsuri or new year days.

 On the temple grounds just ajar of the entrance, is a tree called Aizen Katsura [愛染かつら].
 As you can see, Chinese trumpet vines drape around this large katsura tree.
 People think the way the vines wrap around the tree is reminiscent of a lovers’ embrace.
 The tree is therefore a symbol of en-musubi, a concept now almost exclusively associated with romantic destiny.